hexachain/hexachain.github.io/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+(cryzer777.github.io)
 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/hexachain/hexachain.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://hexachain.github.io/).Click me

 ### Destekle beni !
 Daha fazla bilgi için `Beklemede Kalın `